 For over a decade, working with Historic England, local councils and museums, schools, and local interest groups Archeoscan has facilitated access to archaeological excavations and geophysical surveys for people from all walks of life.

-Tony has directed numerous excavations on Roman, and other period, sites in the Bristol and Gloucester area and has conducted extensive geophysical surveys on many sites.
+Tony has directed numerous excavations on Roman, and other periods, sites in the Bristol and Gloucester area and has conducted extensive geophysical surveys on many sites.
 Having made several television cameo appearances Tony describes his most exciting archaeological moment as excavating the Tetbury hoard following its discovery by a metal detectorist.
 The hoard consists of approximately 1450 coins dating from AD 260s to 280s and is currently on display in the Cirencester Museum.

 Tony is an Associate of the Institute for Archaeologists.